gzachariadis/debian-debloat/README.md

 - ubuntu-desktop | The ubuntu-desktop package is a meta-package that installs all the core components required for a typical Ubuntu Desktop environment.

 - ubuntu-session | The ubuntu-session package defines the session configuration for the Ubuntu Desktop, specifically the settings related to the user’s graphical login session.

+- Firefox | Firefox is a popular open-source web browser developed by Mozilla.

+- gnome-todo | GNOME To Do is a simple task management application for the GNOME desktop environment.

+- gnome-maps | GNOME Maps is a map and navigation application for the GNOME desktop.

+- Evolution | Evolution is a comprehensive personal information management tool, primarily known as an email client for Linux-based systems

+- Quadrapa | "Quadrapa" might refer to a game or puzzle app.